All you need to know about Multi Factor Authentication (MFA)

 • Choose Microsoft's Authenticator app with a code.

 This method is recommended when you have a device that supports Microsoft's Authenticator app and you will be in areas without consistent network access.
-When presented with an MFA prompt you will need to input the 6-digit code displayed by the Authenticator app to complete your login.
+When presented with an MFA prompt, you will need to input the 6-digit code displayed by the Authenticator app to complete your login.

 Network access is NOT required for the MS Authentication app to provide you with a code.